 I hope I can be helpful in addressing your questions.
-After reviewing the email exchanges that you provided between you and Authorized Advisor John Smith*, I think I understand where the confusion arises.
+After reviewing the email exchanges that you provided between you and Professional John Smith*, I think I understand where the confusion arises.

 In simplest terms, it appears John provided you illustrations in a sincere effort to address your queries, but he must not have fully understood just what you were asking.
 John’s illustrations don’t address your main question regarding how to optimally apply the Bank On Yourself method to recapture the money you (as a presumed policyholder) spend on big ticket items.

 In fact, I’m not entirely certain what John’s illustrations intend to illustrate, but since they raised additional questions in your mind, let me first try to address those.
 Life insurance companies don’t ever illustrate the effect of loans on the guaranteed side.
 So, let’s focus on the non-guaranteed side, which is allowed to illustrate the effect of loans.
 It will be helpful to have the email you sent John on the evening of October 9 in front of you (from the correspondence you sent me), as well as the two illustrations.

 Your concern is that you paid $12,000 more in the illustration showing loans than you paid in the illustration showing no loans, but cannot see where you have gained back all of that $12,000.

 The answer to this question comes in two parts: